London Zoo: Land of the Lions

 Land of the Lions is London Zoo's Asiatic lion enclosure, opened in 2016.
-It covers 2,500 square metres, and is designed to resemble an Indian town on the edge of the Gir Forest National Park, intended to demonstrate how the lion's natural habitat overlaps with local urban environments.
-Hanuman langurs, common dwarf mongooses and Rüppell's vultures are also displayed in this area.
+It covers 2,500 square metres, and is designed to resemble an Indian town on the edge of the Gir National Park, intended to demonstrate how the lion's natural habitat overlaps with local urban environments.
+Hanuman langurs, small Indian mongooses, black kites, and Rüppell's vultures are also displayed in this area.